JingLian-pvt/ResearchTool/README.md

-This folder contains some useful scripts I used for research, feel free to contribute!
+This folder contains some useful scripts I used for research, and serve as my practice site for using github
+#